Small Businesses Say Rescue Loans Come With Too Many Strings Attached

 While those things are being clarified, something else hasn't: exactly how forgiveness will work — how the forgiven amount will be calculated and how the total number of employees on payroll will be counted, for example.
 (For a very deep dive on what the SBA has yet to lay out, CPA Tony Nitti laid out the details at Forbes.)

-All of may sound arcane, but to small businesses struggling to hang on it's a very big deal.
+All of may sound arcane, but to small businesses struggling to hang on, it's a very big deal.
 It means that they can't know exactly how much will be forgiven.

 "In some ways, they really put these small businesses in a very compromising position because they could end up in a situation where they go out and spend dollars to bring people back on the payroll, which ultimately will not be forgiven at the end," said Don Stevens, managing partner of private client services at accounting firm CohnReznick.